hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/09_knitr_rmarkdown.md

 ### The setup chunk

 The `setup` chunk is a special knitr chunk that should be placed at the start of the document.
-We recommend storing all `library()` loads required for the script and other `load()` requests for external files here.
-In our RMarkdown templates, such as the bcbioRnaseq [differential expression template](https://github.com/hbc/bcbioRnaseq/blob/master/inst/rmarkdown/templates/differential_expression/skeleton/skeleton.Rmd), we store all the user-defined parameters in the `setup` chunk that are required for successful knitting.
+We recommend storing all the user-defined parameters in the `setup` chunk that are required for successful knitting.
+Also you could include all `library()` loads required for the script and other `load()` requests for external files here.

     {r setup, include=FALSE}
     knitr::opts_chunk$set(echo = TRUE)